PoCInnovation/SismoC/README.md

 ### Installation
 ⚠️ To use this project, please be sure to run the following command at the root of the repository : `nvm use`

+Clone the [sismo-core repository](https://github.com/sismo-core/sismo-protocol) as `sismo-protocol-main/` in `./sismo/contracts` to make the attester works

 You must install all dependencies for the Semaphore application, Semaphore contract and Sismo attester using `npm install` or `yarn`.

 ### Usage